DamonStamper/PuttingDnDinTDD-Python/README.md

 - +2 to Armor Class when being attacked by non Halfling (they are small and hard to hit)
 - cannot have Evil alignment

-## Iteration 4 - Weapons, Armor & Items
+## Milestone 4 - Weapons, Armor & Items

 Items that enhance a characters capabilities.